 This handoff between sales and marketing can happen seamlessly if the teams are in sync.
 If they’re not, it can create a disjointed buyer experience.

 The sales enablement process

 On the surface, sales enablement is a relatively straightforward concept.
-Give sales what they need, and they’ll perform better.
-But, as we all know all too well, putting theory into practice is always more challenging.
+Give sales what they need, and they’ll close more sales.
+But, as we know all too well, putting theory into practice is always more challenging.
 There’s rarely a magic formula.
-And depending on your organization’s maturity, size, and budget, you’ll likely have different parameters than your neighbor.
+And depending on your organization’s maturity, size, and budget, your parameters likely differ from your neighbor’s.

-With that said, there are three ingredients — people, information, and technology — that are foundational to any successful sales enablement process.
-Here’s what goes into this winning trifecta:
+That said, there are three ingredients — people, information, and technology — foundational to any successful sales enablement process.
+Here’s more about this winning trifecta:

-Information: A huge part of sales enablement has to do with the creation, storage, distribution, management, and optimization of information.
-While it’s a somewhat vague term, “information” includes everything from sales collateral and content to data about prospects, performance metrics, research, and more.
-Without accurate information and the proper management of it, sales will have a harder time conducting valuable conversations with buyers.
-Plus, without information like content analytics, marketing and sales would have no idea how to elevate what’s working and fix what’s not.
+Without accurate information and the proper management of these resources, sales has a harder time conducting valuable conversations with buyers.
+Plus, without information like content analytics to learn about how these resources are being used, marketing and sales has no idea how to elevate what’s working and to fix what’s not.

 Why do companies need sales enablement?